SURFscz/plsc/README.md

 ## Install

-For local development we advice to make use of Pythion Virtual Environment.
+For local development we advice to make use of Python Virtual Environment.
 The installation commands are specified below.

 ## Sample Synchronisation configuration